-An alternative is to perform an intrinsic edge flip (Figure 11, right).
-Intuitively, rather than connect vertices k and m along a straight line segment through Euclidean space, we connect them by a straight path along the original surface (formally, a geodesic-see Section 2.4.1).
+An alternative is to perform an intrinsic edge flip (Figure 2.8, right).
+Intuitively, rather than connect vertices k and m along a straight line segment through Euclidean space, we connect them by a straight path along the domain (formally, a geodesic-see Section 2.4.1).
 To do so, we update the edge lengths $\ell: E \to \mathbb{R}{>0}$ that describe the intrinsic geometry of our surface.
-In particular, we can imagine that we lay out the two original triangles ijk, jim in the plane; the distance between $\mathbf{f}k$ and $\mathbf{f}m$ in this layout defines the new edge length $\ell{km}$ .
-Alternatively, one can compute $\ell{km}$ directly from the known edge lengths-see Appendix A for further discussion.
+In particular, we can imagine that we lay out the two original triangles ijk, jim in the plane; the distance between \mathbf{f}k and \mathbf{f}m in this layout defines the new edge length l{km} .
+In fact, one can compute l{km} directly from the known edge lengths according to a simple formula-see Appendix A for further discussion.